The Brine family has multiple templates, which share the same underlying structure and functionality. This guide applies to all these templates.

 - Each navigation bar appears once you've added at least one icon to it.

-- To choose whether the top bar is fixed at the top or scrolls up with the page, use the Fixed Mobile Top tweak in the Mobile: Top section of the Style Editor.
+- To choose whether the top bar is fixed at the top or scrolls up with the page, use the Fixed Mobile Top tweak in the Mobile: Top section of Site Styles.

 - The bottom bar is always fixed.